-Volunteers from Matthews Heritage Museum are featured in the annual Matthews Alive Parade - September 2017.
+Erin Barrett, docent of the year, represented the Matthews Heritage Museum in this year's annual Matthews Alive Parade - September 2018.

 The Matthews Heritage Museum is pleased to announce that it has added a new feature.
 The Museum has put up a “Little Free Library” in front of the museum.
 Like other library’s it’s a “take a book, return a book” gathering place where neighbors share their favorite literature and stories.
 In its most basic form, a Little Free Library is a box full of books where anyone may stop by and pick up a book (or two) and bring back another book to share.

 In the beginning—2009–Todd Bol of Hudson, Wisconsin, built a model of a one-room schoolhouse as a tribute to his mother, a former school teacher who loved reading.
 He filled it with books and put it on a post in his front yard.
 His neighbors and friends loved it.
 He built several more and gave them away.
 Each one had a sign that said FREE BOOKS.
 The Museum is hoping to feature books based on history, though we will allow any book to be placed there.

 Our “Library” was built by Jason Surface, son of one of our volunteers.
 It is a miniature version of the Massey Clark House, 1880, which is the home of the Matthews Heritage Museum.